AI-Cultural-Heritage-Lab/l3_manual/README.md

 # The "Large Language Lab" Manual

 [The Large Language Lab (L<sup>3</sup>)](https://largelanguagelab.com) @ UCLA investigates how large language models and related AI systems produce, transform, organize, and circulate historical and cultural knowledge.
 Our work combines humanistic inquiry, computational analysis, archival research, critical data studies, and collaborative public scholarship.
 Led by Professor [Todd Presner](https://elts.ucla.edu/person/todd-presner/), the lab brings together an interdisciplinary team of researchers spanning digital humanities, history, information studies, computer science, data science, and cultural studies.
 Our work combines computational methods and humanistic inquiry, applying AI to large-scale cultural heritage archives while also studying how generative AI systems themselves construct, distort, and mediate historical knowledge.
 Focal areas of the lab include: 1).
 AI and Extremism -- how AI can be used to distort the past and propagate misinformation, especially around the Holocaust; 2).
 Prompting the Past -- how AI-generated language is shaping and reshaping historical narratives; 3).
-AI Forensics -- a deep dive into how AI systems work and how they can be interpreted; 4.)
-AI and Cultural Heritage -- a partnership with museums and libraries to use AI for expanding research and access to archival materials.
+AI Forensics -- a deep dive into how AI systems work technically; 4.)
+AI and Cultural Heritage -- a partnership with museums and libraries to use AI for expanding research and education.

 ## L³ Practical Guide